hanzala123/world-clock-xfce-plugin/README.md

 ![World-Clock-Plugin][product-screenshot]

-GTK Theme: Orchis-dark, Icon Theme: Papirus, Window Manager: Gala
+GTK Theme: Orchis-dark, Icon Theme: Papirus

 After switching to XFCE I was amazed at the speed of everything.
 But one thing that I really miss from KDE or GNOME is the World Clock.
 I have never worked with GTK or any such Toolkit ever.
 So with my very very minimal knowledge of GTK I made a fix for it using the [AppIndicator](https://github.com/hanzala123/world-clock-appindicator).
 But That was taking up precious space in my vertical panel.
 So I decided to make a plugin from it.
 But making an XFCE Planel Plugin using Python (My Speciality) is very poorly if not at all documented.
 But finally I found a project on gitlab and used that as a Base.
 Much thanks to the creator of that project.